 - Art.
 1. An extra period is the extension of playing time allocated to break a tie score. - Art.
-2. When the score is tied at the end of the fourth period, play shall continue without change of baskets for one or more extra periods with a one-minute intermission before each extra period.
-The game shall end when, at the end of any extra period, the score is not tied.
+2. When the score is tied at the end of the second half, play shall continue without change of baskets for one or more extra period(s) with a one-minute intermission before each extra period.
+The game shall end when the score is not tied at the end of any extra period.

 - Art.
 3. The length of each extra period shall be five minutes.
 As many such periods as are necessary to break the tie shall be played. - Art.
-4. Each extra period is an extension of the fourth period.
+4. Each extra period is an extension of the second half.